MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 ##### Run the DescriptiveDataUploadApp in the console

 Whenever it exports the zip folder from your source system, have your custom export app automatically run the DescriptiveDataUploadApp.
-We created the DescriptiveDataUploadApp on GitHub to transfer your data into Viva Insights.
+We created the DescriptiveDataUploadApp [on GitHub](https://github.com/microsoft/vivainsights_ingressupload) to transfer your data into Viva Insights.
 Clone this app to your machine by running the following command: `git clone https://github.com/microsoft/vivainsights_ingressupload.git.`

-1. For each export, have your custom export app run DescriptiveDataUploadApp.csproj.
+1. For each export, have your custom export app run the DescriptiveDataUploadApp.
-2. Include the following console values:
+2. A console pops up requesting values.
+Add the following values:
     1. AppID/ClientID.
 This ID is in the registered app information on the Azure portal under Application (client) ID.
     1. Absolute path to the zipped file.
 Format the path like this: `C:\\Users\\JaneDoe\\OneDrive - Microsoft\\Desktop\\info.zip`.
     1. Azure Active Directory tenant ID.
 This ID is also on the app's overview page under Directory (tenant) ID.